Medformer: A Multi-Granularity Patching Transformer for Medical Time-Series Classification: Introduction

-Transformers have proven to be effective in time series representation learning across various tasks, including forecasting~\cite{liu2021pyraformer,woo2022etsformer,wang2023card}, classification~\cite{liu2021gated,li2024time}, and anomaly detection~\cite{xu2021anomaly,song2024memto}, with a predominant focus on forecasting.
-While these methods can be applied to medical time series classification, their design motivations and mechanisms may not be ideally suited for this purpose.
-For instance, as shown in Figure~\ref{fig:embedding_method}, Autoformer~\cite{wu2021autoformer} and Informer~\cite{zhou2021informer} adopt the token embedding method from the vanilla transformer~\cite{vaswani2017attention}, embedding a single cross-channel timestamp as an input token.
-This approach struggles to capture coarse-grained features along the temporal dimension.
-Conversely, iTransformer~\cite{liu2023itransformer} treats the entire series of one channel as an attention token, often overlooking fine-grained temporal features and focusing more on multi-channel correlations.
-Additionally, PatchTST~\cite{nie2022time} embeds a sequence of timestamps from one channel as a patch for self-attention, which limits the model's ability to learn multi-channel correlations.
+Transformers have demonstrated strong performance in time series representation learning across tasks such as forecasting~\cite{liu2021pyraformer,woo2022etsformer,wang2023card}, classification~\cite{liu2021gated,li2024time}, and anomaly detection~\cite{xu2021anomaly,song2024memto}, with a predominant focus on forecasting.
+While these methods are applicable to MedTS classification, their design motivations and mechanisms may not fully align with the unique requirements of this domain.
+For example, as shown in Figure~\ref{fig:embedding_method}, models like Autoformer~\cite{wu2021autoformer} and Informer~\cite{zhou2021informer} adopt the token embedding approach from the vanilla transformer~\cite{vaswani2017attention}, using a single cross-channel timestamp as an input token.
+This strategy struggles to capture coarse-grained temporal features.
+In contrast, iTransformer~\cite{liu2023itransformer} encodes the entire series from one channel as an input token, which can overlook fine-grained temporal features while focusing on multi-channel correlations.
+Additionally, PatchTST~\cite{nie2022time} embeds a sequence of timestamps from one channel as a patch for self-attention, limiting the model's capacity to learn cross-channel relationships.